EPFLML2019/SentweetmentClassificator/README.md

 - `pickle`
 - `sklearn`

 You also need the GloVe dataset from https://nlp.stanford.edu/projects/glove/.
-Please download the twitter dataset and extract the archive in the `script` folder
+Please download the code `GloVe-1.2.zip` extract the archive in the `script` folder and run the command `make` inside the `GloVe-1.2` folder.

 By running the file `run.py` you should see the tweets being imported, pre-processed then used to train our model.
 Finally the prediction should come out in the file `predictions_out.csv`.